 Oral lufenuron must be given on a full stomach in order to be properly absorbed into the body.

 Since lufenuron works on enzymes systems that are unique to insects, no other side effects have been reported even in animals fed hundreds of times the recommended dose.

 Program does not interact with other medications.
 Program is therefore compatible with all other treatments.

 It is important to note that with the advent of popular top-spot and oral treatments for fleas, special attention should be paid to the development of resistance to these products.
 Experience with other insects tells us that resistance can develop in 12 to 15 generations.
 In order to preserve these new insecticides, it is important to consider what is called integrated pest management.
-What this means is that insecticides should be rotated or combined with insect development inhibitors such as lufenuron or insect growth regulators like methoprene.
-Fleas that are resistant to the top-spot treatments must not be allowed to pass on their genes for resistance.
+What this means is that insecticides should be rotated or combined with insect development inhibitors such as lufenuron or insect growth regulators like methoprene or pyriproxifen (substances that interfere with the maturation of flea larvae).
+Adding a second product that breaks the flea life cycle in another stage is very helpful in preventing the development of resistance.
 Lufenuron may be used in combination with any of the popular effective topicals or oral products to achieve this end.

 To see a comparison of popular effective topical flea products click here.

 CONCERNS AND CAUTIONS